photo sharing and upload picture albums photo forums search pictures popular photos photography help login

 MACHIAS (pronounced Ma-Chi-Us) SEAL ISLAND is a designated bird sanctuary because it hosts the major regional breeding colony of Atlantic Puffins and Razorbills, as well as lesser populations of Common Eiders, Leach's Storm Petrels, Common (Thin-Billed) Murres, Savannah Sparrows and Spotted Sandpipers.

-Until very recently, it also hosted the largest regional colony of Arctic and Common Terns.
-Unproven but suspected food shortages and other envinronmental stresses have caused complete reproduction failure since 2005.
-Future successful Tern nesting on MSI unlikely.
+Until very recently, it also hosted the largest regional colony of Arctic (and Common) Terns.
+Unproven but suspected food shortages and other envinronmental stresses caused complete reproduction failure from 2005 to 2014.

 Because of the island's location and because historically it has been open to visitors, a limited number of tourists are permitted onto the island each day, for short periods, to view the colonial birds.